LinkedInLearning/ava-25-for-professionals-with-jetbrains-ai-assistant-2731144/README.md

 ## Course Description

+In this intermediate course, Java trainer and developer Maaike van Putten dives into the cutting-edge features of Java 25 and shows you how to elevate your programming skills to new heights.
+Explore modern Java techniques such as compact source files, flexible constructors, and unnamed variables that simplify your code writing process.
+Learn how to implement advanced concurrency patterns and manage data safely across threads.
+Discover how stream gatherers can enhance your functional programming and how modular imports can clean up your codebase.
+Learn to write clear and concise Java documentation using the latest Markdown syntax.
+This course helps you build a practical understanding of the newest features in Java, allowing you to create more efficient and maintainable applications.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.